6 Plus None

 We proved q96's gates still work:

-The diagnostic condemned the qubit.
-The qubit is alive underneath.
+Only 1.6 percentage points of degradation from routing through the "dead" qubit — the state transits cleanly, carrying entanglement at 97.2% fidelity.
+Readout broken; gates intact.
 Readout error alone is insufficient to declare a qubit dead — gate quality is a separate axis.

 Stochastic Resonance